-Mr. Fung is the chairman of the Hong Kong Society for the Protection of Children, a council member of both The Hong Kong Federation of Youth Groups and The Hong Kong Management Association and a member of the Executive Committee of The Hong Kong Council of Social Service.
-He is an advisory member of the Faculty of Business and Economics at The University of Hong Kong, and a council member of Sir Edward Youde Memorial Fund.
+Mr. Fung is a member of the General Committee of the Hong Kong General Chamber of Commerce.
+He is the President of the Hong Kong Society for the Protection of Children, a council member of both The Hong Kong Federation of Youth Groups and The Hong Kong Management Association and a member of the Executive Committee of The Hong Kong Council of Social Service.
+Mr. Fung is a council member of Sir Edward Youde Memorial Fund.